mozilla/bug-handling/_processes/labels.md

 In Bugzilla bugs are distinguished by type: `defect`, `enhancement`, and `tasks`.
 Use a label to make this distinction in your project.

 ## Statuses
 Bugs in GitHub issues have two states: closed and open.
-Bugzilla has a ~~more confusing~~ richer set of states.
+Bugzilla has a richer set of states.

 When you close a bug, add a label indicating [the resolution](https://wiki.mozilla.org/BMO/UserGuide/BugStatuses#Resolutions).